 Few consumers may consider direct remedies and when that fails, they have access to different external complaint mechanisms.
 This process involves several government agencies, with organizations such as the Federal Trade Commission in the United States providing consumers with a venue to file complaints, investigating possible breaches in consumer protection laws.
-These agencies can facilitate disputes, conduct investigations and take enforcement actions against companies participating in unfair or deceptive practices.
-In consumer protection agencies, at the federal and state level, provide another layer of support.
+These agencies can facilitate disputes, conduct investigations and take enforcement actions against companies participating in unfair or deceptive practices. nd consumer protection agencies, at the federal and state level, provide another layer of support.
 They offer resources, assistance, and, at times, direct intervention in consumer disputes.
 These agencies maintain databases regarding consumer complaints, databases that can be used to identify systemic issues and influence regulatory actions.
 They can issue safety warnings, launch legal proceedings and impose penalties on businesses that repeatedly breach consumer protection standards.

 Mediation-Alternative Dispute Resolution Perhaps the most popular of the dispute resolution mechanisms now available to address your consumer complaint.
 Mediation and arbitration offer structured and, often, less adversarial means of conflict resolution.
 Mediation rules on many retail sites and involves a neutral third party who broaches negotiation between the consumer and the business to help them find a solution everyone can agree on.
-Arbitration is more formal than mediation; however, it tends to be a quicker after resolution than the business to be a quicker after resolution than the business to be a quicker after resolution than the business to be a quicker after resolution than the business to be a quicker after resolution than the business to be a quicker after resolution t
+Arbitration is more formal than mediation; however, it tends to be a quide TSaGerless or Distance of Control Enlygation, the Date involves is a solution of the solution is more formal than mediation; Notes